 Welcome to Computer Science and Engineering at Michigan!
 Now that you are here, please take time to attend the following events specifically coordinated for new students only.
 Get to know your fellow students, meet some faculty, and gain valuable information to make your time here at Michigan as rewarding as possible.
 It is imperative that you attend the CSE New Student Welcome and a CSE Peer Counseling Session.

 Fall 2016 New Student Meetings:

 August 31, CoE New Graduate Student Welcome

-Please refer to the quick links on the right for more information.
+Please refer to the quick links at the bottom of this page for more information.
 The CSE New Student Checklist includes important dates and items you need to do before and after your arrival.
-The CSE Graduate Program Brochures provide in-depth information about the Ph.D. and the Masters degree requirements and policies, as well as a list of relevant courses.
+The CSE Graduate Program Brochure provides in-depth information about the Ph.D. and the Masters degree requirements and policies, as well as a list of relevant courses.

 If you are a new Ph.D. student, please make sure you check CSE Students with Financial Aid for information about your funding.